Headlines: LA NINA WATCH CONTINUES as chances decrease for a La Nina overall, weak LA Nina possible by Summer.

 - Either:

-SOI analogues: Of the 10 years that most closely resemble the current SOI pattern, 4 or more have shown La Niña characteristics. ? - Or:
+SOI analogues: Of the 10 years that most closely resemble the current Southern Oscillation Index pattern, 4 or more have shown La Niña characteristics. - Or:

 - Either: